Millennial AI

 What's Not Included

 This engagement governs what exists.
-Here's what sits adjacent.
+Adjacent work is separate.

-We scope governance engagements around your current AI footprint.
+We scope governance around your current AI footprint.
 Adjacent needs are handled separately.

 Building or modifying AI systems

-Governance work assesses and protects existing systems.
-If the audit finds that a model needs to be retrained or rebuilt to meet bias or compliance standards, that is a separate development engagement.
+Governance assesses and protects existing systems.
+If the audit finds a model needs retraining or rebuilding to meet bias or compliance standards, that's scoped separately.

 Legal advice or regulatory representation

-We produce compliance-oriented documentation and gap analyses, but we are not a law firm.
-We recommend engaging legal counsel for any matter requiring formal regulatory opinion or representation.
+We produce compliance-oriented documentation and gap analyses, but we're not a law firm.
+Engage legal counsel for anything that requires formal regulatory opinion or representation.

-The governance framework we deliver is designed to be run by your team.
-Ongoing monitoring, model drift detection, and periodic re-audits are available as a separate retained arrangement.
+The governance framework we deliver is designed for your team to run.
+Ongoing monitoring, model drift detection, and periodic re-audits are available as a separate retainer.

 Who This Is For